Year-End Tax Planning: Essential Tips for Individuals and Businesses

 Accelerate Deductions and Defer Income

 Consider accelerating deductible expenses into the current year and deferring income to the next year to reduce your taxable income for 2024.
-Note that this works for accrual basis taxpayers only.
-If your method of accounting is cash basis, then you can deduct expenses when paid and record income when received.

 Review Depreciation Options